agnwinds/python/docs/sphinx/_build/html/_sources/output/spectrum_files.rst.txt

     2.628587e+14 11405.082  3.6711e+18          0 3.6711e+18          0 3.6711e+18          0 1.1528e+16

-The first two columns are fairly obvious.
-Lambda is in Angstroms.
+The first column describes the frequency of a particular bin in :math:`Hz`.
+The frequency stated is placed on the left edge of the bin, i.e the smallest (minimum) frequency value within that bin range.
+The second column is the wavelength in Angstroms converted from the frequency in the first column.

 The remainder indicate the luminosity, that is :math:`L_{\nu}` of the system for specific types of photons.
 The units are :math:`{\rm erg\: s}^{-1} {\rm Hz}^{-1}`.

 The remaining columns are:

-* Created is the total spectrum of all of the photons paakets as created, that is before having been translated through the wind
+* **Created** is the total spectrum of all of the photons paakets as created, that is before having been translated through the wind
-* WCreated is the spectrum of the photons that are created in the wind before translation
+* **WCreated** is the spectrum of the photons that are created in the wind before translation
-* Emitted is the emergent spectrum after the photons have been translated through the wind
+* **Emitted** is the emergent spectrum after the photons have been translated through the wind
-* CenSrc is the emergent spectrum from photon bundles originating from the Star or BL,
+* **CenSrc** is the emergent spectrum from photon bundles originating from the Star or BL,
-* Disk is the emergent spectrum from photon bundles originating from the disk,
+* **Disk** is the emergent spectrum from photon bundles originating from the disk,
-* Wind is the emergent spectrum from photon bundles that have been reprocessed by the wind,
+* **Wind** is the emergent spectrum from photon bundles that have been reprocessed by the wind,
-* HitSurf represents photons that did not escape the system but ran into a boundary
+* **HitSurf** represents photons that did not escape the system but ran into a boundary

 .log_spec_tot